 Look for chutney in the Asian foods section of supermarkets, Indian groceries, or online.
 Or, if you’re feeling more ambitious, try making your own mango chutney.

-What to serve with this tofu and broccoli salad: This can easily be a main-dish salad paired with a creamy soup as a contrast.
+What to serve with tofu and broccoli salad: This can easily be a main-dish salad paired with a creamy soup as a contrast.
 I like it with Carrot Ginger Soup.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 A bit about baked tofu